Placement and Ranking System Update

 Highly Rated Players and Ranks 5 – 1

-- This is not an experience we’re happy with, and we’re going to add bonus points back to the upper ranks so that top players can more easily return to their proper rankings.
+- This is not an experience we’re happy with, and we’re going to add bonus points back to the upper ranks so that top players can more easily return to their intended ranking.

 We hope that this helps to shed a little more light on the placement and ranking systems in Heroes of the Storm.
 Keep sending us your feedback as we continue to make improvements for Ranked play.
 As always, we’ll keep an eye on the changes we’re planning to make, and will adjust further as necessary.